I bet you want to make money blogging and it’s something a lot of new bloggers try their hand at, but for many it doesn’t work out.

 So, for every new inquiry or job ad that came my way, I quoted a higher rate than before.

-This is the quickest way to make money as a blogger.
+This is the quickest way to make money blogging.
 Offering a service like freelance blogging is perfect for mommy bloggers.

 You set your rate, create content you enjoy writing about and get paid for it, all the while taking care of your little one.